geometric-intelligence/TopoBenchmark/README.md

 The same CLI override mechanism also applies when modifying more finer configurations within a `CONFIG GROUP`.
 Please, refer to the official [`hydra`documentation](https://hydra.cc/docs/intro/) for further details.

 ## :bike: Experiments Reproducibility
-To reproduce Table 1 from the [`TopoBenchmarkX: A Framework for Benchmarking Topological Deep Learning`](https://arxiv.org/pdf/2406.06642) paper, please run the following command:
+To reproduce Table 1 from the [`TopoBenchmark: A Framework for Benchmarking Topological Deep Learning`](https://arxiv.org/pdf/2406.06642) paper, please run the following command:

 ```
 bash scripts/reproduce.sh
 ```
-**Remark:** We have additionally provided a public [W&B (Weights & Biases) project](https://wandb.ai/telyatnikov_sap/TopoBenchmarkX_main?nw=nwusertelyatnikov_sap) with logs for the corresponding runs (updated on June 11, 2024).
+**Remark:** We have additionally provided a public [W&B (Weights & Biases) project](https://wandb.ai/telyatnikov_sap/TopoBenchmark_main?nw=nwusertelyatnikov_sap) with logs for the corresponding runs (updated on June 11, 2024).

 ## :anchor: Tutorials

-Explore our [tutorials](https://github.com/pyt-team/TopoBenchmarkX/tree/main/tutorials) for further details on how to add new datasets, transforms/liftings, and benchmark tasks.
+Explore our [tutorials](https://github.com/geometric-intelligence/TopoBenchmark/tree/main/tutorials) for further details on how to add new datasets, transforms/liftings, and benchmark tasks.

 ## :gear: Neural Networks

-We list the neural networks trained and evaluated by `TopoBenchmarkX`, organized by the topological domain over which they operate: graph, simplicial complex, cellular complex or hypergraph.
+We list the neural networks trained and evaluated by `TopoBenchmark`, organized by the topological domain over which they operate: graph, simplicial complex, cellular complex or hypergraph.
 Many of these neural networks were originally implemented in [`TopoModelX`](https://github.com/pyt-team/TopoModelX).

 ### Graphs